What you'll learn here

 I have extensive experience of working as a sales executive for two large multinational companies, Almagro Construction SA and Telefonica SA.
-During my time in Telefonica I have been responsible for several multi-million Euro project negotiations that were conducted entirely in English and lead to Telefonica obtaining contracts that totalled a value of €61.3 million.
+During my time in Telefonica I have been responsible for several multi-million euro/dollar project negotiations that were conducted entirely in English and lead to Telefonica obtaining contracts that totalled a value of €61.3 million.

 Please find attached a copy of my CV which expands on my experience and achievements.